jpalanco/awersome-aspm/README.md

   [Learn More](https://kics.io)

 - **Hadolint**
-  *A Dockerfile linter that helps enforce best practices and security standards in container builds.*
+  *A Dockerfile linter that enforces best practices and security standards in container builds.*
   [Learn More](https://github.com/hadolint/hadolint)

 - **Checkov**
-  *Performs comprehensive security and compliance scans on IaC templates, supporting a wide range of checks for cloud infrastructures and container configurations.*
+  *Performs comprehensive security and compliance scans on IaC templates across cloud infrastructures and containers.*
   [Learn More](https://www.checkov.io)

 ### SCM Security & Software Supply Chain Tools
-These resources focus on securing your development pipeline and software supply chain—from SCM integrity to dependency analysis and SBOM management.
+These tools secure your development pipeline and software supply chain by ensuring SCM integrity, dependency analysis, and SBOM management.

 - **Chainbench**
-  *A tool designed to evaluate and secure SCM environments, helping ensure the integrity of your software supply chain.*
+  *Evaluates and secures SCM environments to ensure software supply chain integrity.*
   [Learn More](https://chainbench.io)

 - **Syft**
-  *Generates a Software Bill of Materials (SBOM) from container images and filesystems, aiding in vulnerability management and compliance.*
+  *Generates a Software Bill of Materials (SBOM) from container images and filesystems for effective vulnerability management.*
   [Learn More](https://github.com/anchore/syft)

 - **FOSSA**
-  *Provides robust Software Composition Analysis (SCA) to manage open-source dependencies and ensure license compliance.*
+  *Provides robust Software Composition Analysis (SCA) to manage open-source dependencies and license compliance.*
   [Learn More](https://fossa.com)

 - **SLSA Resources**
-  *Explore frameworks and guidelines for Software Supply Chain Levels for Software Artifacts (SLSA) to improve build integrity and security.*
+  *Offers frameworks and guidelines for Supply-chain Levels for Software Artifacts (SLSA) to ensure secure build integrity.*
   [Learn More](https://slsa.dev)

 ### Secrets Management Tools
-These tools are dedicated to detecting, managing, and preventing the leakage of sensitive information from your code and repositories.
+These tools detect, manage, and prevent the leakage of sensitive information from your code and repositories.

 - **TruffleHog**
-  *Searches through git repositories for high-entropy strings and potential secrets leaks.*
+  *Searches git repositories for high-entropy strings and potential secrets leaks.*
   [Learn More](https://github.com/trufflesecurity/trufflehog)

 - **GitGuardian**
-  *Monitors public and private repositories for exposed secrets and credentials in real time.*
+  *Monitors repositories for exposed secrets and credentials in real time.*
   [Learn More](https://www.gitguardian.com)

 - **Detect Secrets**
-  *An open-source tool by Yelp that identifies potential secrets in codebases before they are committed.*
+  *An open-source tool by Yelp that identifies potential secrets before code commits.*
   [Learn More](https://github.com/Yelp/detect-secrets)

 - **CredScan**
-  *Microsoft’s tool for scanning codebases for credentials and secrets, helping ensure secure code before deployment.*
+  *Microsoft’s tool for scanning codebases for credentials and secrets to ensure secure deployments.*
   [Learn More](https://github.com/microsoft/CredScan)

 ### Other Useful Tools
 - **Wireshark**
-  *A powerful network sniffer for capturing and analyzing network traffic—useful for diagnosing security issues.*
+  *A powerful network sniffer for capturing and analyzing network traffic for diagnostic purposes.*
   [Learn More](https://www.wireshark.org)

 - **Burp Suite Extensions (BApps)**
-  *Enhance Burp Suite’s functionality with community and custom plugins (e.g., Param Miner, HTTP Request Smuggler).*
+  *Enhance Burp Suite’s capabilities with community and custom plugins (e.g., Param Miner, HTTP Request Smuggler).*
   [Explore BApps](https://portswigger.net/bappstore)

 ---